camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/04-migration/01-migrate-71-72.html.md

 #### Camunda REST API

-The following steps are required to upgrade the Camunda REST API on a WebSphere instance:
+The following steps are required to upgrade the Camunda REST API on an IBM WebSphere instance:

-1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war` to your WebSphere instance.
+1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.

 #### Camunda Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on a WebSphere instance:
+The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on an IBM WebSphere instance:

-1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-webapp-ee-was-$PLATFORM_VERSION.war` to your WebSphere instance.
+1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-webapp-ee-was-$PLATFORM_VERSION.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.

 ## 8. Associate Existing Applications with Shared Library